JcLimath/DB-NO/Teacher_pre_trained/README.md

-This is the code used to train the teacher's operator.
+This is the code used to train the In-D branch.